fcuny/fcuny.github.io/content/resume.md

 </tbody>
 </table>

-For 4 years I supported the Messaging and Manhattan teams.
-I moved all the pub-sub systems from bare-metal deployment to Aurora/Mesos, being the first storage team to adopt the Compute orchestration platform.
-This helped reducing operations, time to deploy, and improve overall reliability.
-I pushed for adopting 10Gb+ networking in our data center to help our team to scale.
-I was the SRE Tech Lead for the Manhattan team, helping with performance, operation and automation.
+### Key Achievements and Responsibilities:

+- **Large-Scale Infrastructure Management**: Led SRE efforts for one of the world's largest Mesos clusters, spanning hundred of thousands of nodes across multiple data centers.
+Defined KPIs and improved automation for managing a massive fleet of bare metal machines.

+- **Kubernetes Adoption**: Spearheaded the initiative to adopt Kubernetes for on-premise infrastructure, driving architectural decisions and implementation strategies.

+- **Cost Optimization**: Designed and implemented strategies that significantly improved hardware utilization, resulting in tens of millions of dollars in savings on hardware costs.

+- **Tech Leadership**: Served as Tech Lead for a team of 6 SREs supporting Compute infrastructure.
+Established critical team processes including on-call rotations and postmortem procedures.

+- **Cloud and On-Premise Expertise**: Led multiple efforts related to Kubernetes deployment and management, both in cloud environments and on-premise infrastructure.

+- **Storage Systems Migration**: Successfully migrated all pub-sub systems from bare-metal deployment to Aurora/Mesos, pioneering the adoption of the Compute orchestration platform among storage teams.
+This transition reduced operational overhead, decreased deployment times, and enhanced overall system reliability.

+- **Network Infrastructure Improvement**: Advocated for and implemented the adoption of 10Gb+ networking in data centers, enabling significant scaling improvements for storage systems.

+- **Cross-Functional Leadership**: Served as the SRE Tech Lead for the Manhattan team, driving improvements in performance, operations, and automation across storage systems.

+Throughout my tenure at Twitter, I consistently demonstrated the ability to lead complex technical initiatives, optimize large-scale systems, and drive cross-functional collaboration to achieve significant improvements in infrastructure reliability, efficiency, and cost-effectiveness.

 ## Senior Software Engineer - Say Media, San Francisco